kamranahmedse/developer-roadmap/content/roadmaps/107-nodejs/content/107-nodejs-apis/101-express-js.md

 # Express.js

 Express is a node js web application framework that provides broad features for building web and mobile applications.
 It is used to build a single page, multipage, and hybrid web application.
-It's a layer built on the top of the Node js that helps manage servers and routes.

-Features of Express JS:
-1) Fast Server-Side Development
-2) Middleware
-3) Routing
-4) Templating
-5) Debugging

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>
 <BadgeLink colorScheme='blue' badgeText='Official Website' href='https://expressjs.com/'>Express.js Official Website</BadgeLink>